erglo/wow-mission-report-button-plus/README.md

 ### Minimap Landing Page Button

 * [x] adds a right-click menu to the minimap's expansion landing page button
-* [x] displays the minimap button of the *previous* expansion as long as the current command table or expansion requirements haven't been unlocked
+* [x] displays the minimap button of the *previous* expansion as long as the latest expansion requirements haven't been unlocked
-* [x] optionally shows or hides the minimap button itself permanently
+* [x] optionally shows or hides the minimap button itself permanently or optionally by hovering the minimap
-* [x] clicking a menu entry opens the (read-only) Mission Report Frame of the corresponding expansion
+* [x] clicking a menu entry opens the (read-only) Mission Report Frame of the corresponding expansion which gives you access to summaries and reports from anywhere!

 ### Dropdown Menu

 * [x] see details about in-progress missions of each command table
 * [x] see which bounties, threats and world map events of each expansion are currently active
 * [x] expansions you (yet) don't own will be hidden in the menu
-* [x] expansions without unlocked requirements (eg. a command table) will be displayed, but disabled
+* [x] expansions without unlocked requirements (eg. a command table) will be displayed as disabled
   + [x] now optionally showing a hint on how to unlock it
+* [x] expansions in relation to the current zone are optionally highlighted
 * [x] WoD: get notified about Garrison Invasions
 * [x] Legion: see details about Demon Invasions and Invasion Points
-* [x] BfA: see details about Faction and N'Zoth Assaults as well as you Isle Expedition Azerite progress
+* [x] BfA: see details about Faction and N'Zoth Assaults as well as your Isle Expedition Azerite progress
 * [x] Shadowlands: see details about Covenant Assaults in The Maw as well as your Covenant Renown status
-* [x] Dragonflight: see a summary of your Major Factions Renown status, collected Dragon Glyphs and many Dragon Isles events
+* [x] Dragonflight + The War Within: see a summary of your Major Factions Renown status, collected Dragon Glyphs and many world map events

 ### Chat

-* [x] get informed in-chat about finished missions, talents, WoD garrison invasions and buildings, etc.
+* [x] get informed in-chat about finished missions, talents, WoD garrison invasions and buildings
-* [x] chat messages are optionally and can be disabled in the settings
+* [x] chat messages are optional and can be de-/activated in the settings

 ### Addon Compartment